Customer Service Philosophy Behind The Success Of 10 World-Known Brands

 Customer service philosophy is a set of well-defined company values and priorities that guide your team while managing service and support issues.

 Sometimes it’s unwritten, sometimes — a document, sometimes — graffiti or a poster on the office walls.
 The key thing is that everyone in the support and sales teams knows and follows this guidance.

 - Customer service philosophy serves as a team compass to ensure that they meet customer needs under company goals.
 Clear principles are like a highway leading your team to success, while the optional rules are a footpath that can end in the middle of nowhere.

 Thus, when an unexpected situation occurs, service philosophy will guide your support agents to the right solution.

 - But its main function is motivation.
 Service philosophy increases employees’ morale and quality of work.
 As a result, you have happier customers and managers enjoying their workdays.

 Customer service philosophy is a foundation for everything we call Great service:

 But it’s far more than just a support team.

 - While building a product the vast majority focuses on the code or go-to-market strategy.
 Thus, they build a body.
 But what about the project soul?
 With customer service philosophy first, the product is created with your customers’ usability and success in mind.

 - Payment issues.
 Customer service philosophy can outline your company’s billing approach.
-A prominent example of that can be the Papephone’s network operator refund policy.
-The deep investigation of reasons is the last thing they do when customer complaints about some issues.
+A prominent example of that can be Papephone’s network operator refund policy.
+The deep investigation of reasons is the last thing they do when customers complain about some issues.
 The first one is a refund.